FelixWinchester/FelixWinchester/README.md

 ## 👨‍💻 About Me

-Backend engineer focused on building scalable services in **Go** and **Rust**.
-Passionate about clean architecture, distributed systems, and high-load design patterns.
+ML Engineer and Backend Developer, building both intelligent systems and scalable services in Go and Rust.
+Passionate about clean architecture, distributed systems, and bringing ML models to production.

-Currently deepening my expertise in:
-- Go concurrency patterns and performance optimization
-- Microservice architecture and distributed systems design
-- Systems programming with Rust

 ---